kristjoc/spp/README.txt

-        -o Offset in seconds of the monitor point with respect to the reference point -G Search interval in number of packets (default: 10000(file)/500(live)) -P Enable pcap/bpf filtering (only accept DLT_EN10MB-framed packets where IP addresses match)
+        -o Offset in seconds of the monitor point with respect to the reference point -G Search interval in number of packets (default: 10000(file)/500(live)) -P Enable pcap/bpf filtering (only accept DLT_EN10MB-framed packets where IP addresses match) -H Specify hash function used for packet ID generation, must be "crc32" or "crc64" (default: crc64) -T Disable autotuning of T Delta using actual clock offset estimates

        Source options:
         -f File to be read for the reference point (PCAP format)